Tanchangya language

 The Tanchangya language is one of the eleven indigenous languages spoken in the Chittagong Hill Tracts, Mizoram, Tripura, and Rakhine State.
 Despite the common belief that it is a Tibeto-Burman language, it is categorized as a Indo-Aryan language.
-It is closely related to Chakma and Chittagonian.
+It is closely related to Chakma, Chittagonian, Noakhali and Rohingya languages.
 It is primarily spoken by the Tanchangyas people.

 Vocabulary

 Tanchangya has many words from Indo-Aryan languages.
 It also maintains some Burmanised words, particularly in Buddhist terminologies.

 Ancient Tanchangya

 The original words of Tanchangya are believed to be from ancient Tanchangya.